-Just before He was taken from His disciples, the Lord Jesus prayed the most beautiful and profound prayer that mortal ear has ever witnessed.
-Now that the hour of His crucifixion had arrived, Jesus prayed to the Father for the disciples He loved so dearly, that they would be sanctified in the truth, set apart and made holy unto Him.
-Jesus prayed that they would be a consecrated, hallowed people for Himself.
-"Sanctify them in the truth; Your word is truth."
+Just before He was taken from His disciples, the Lord Jesus prayed the most beautiful and profound prayer that the mortal ear has ever witnessed.
+Now that the hour of His crucifixion had arrived, Jesus prayed to the Father for the disciples He loved so dearly, that they would be sanctified in the truth, set apart, and made holy unto Him.
+Jesus prayed that they would be a consecrated, hallowed people for Himself: "Sanctify them by the truth; Your Word is truth."

 The sanctification of a sinner saved by grace is both a specific act of the Holy Spirit that takes place at a moment in time, but it is also an ongoing process that is undertaken by the Holy Spirit in the heart of a believer.

-While we are positionally sanctified the moment we are justified in the sight of God and covered in Christ's righteousness, we are being progressively sanctified for the rest of our Christian life on earth, as we continue to grow in grace, mature in the faith, and become gradually conformed into the image and likeness of the lovely Lord Jesus
+Positional sanctification takes place at the moment of salvation.
+At that moment, we are justified in the sight of God and covered in Christ's righteousness.
+Progressive sanctification is a lifelong process for the believer, as we continue to grow in grace, mature in the faith, and become gradually conformed into the image and likeness of the lovely Lord Jesus.

-It is through the Word of God that we are sanctified: Sanctify them in the truth; Jesus prayed, Your word is truth.
-Yes, the Word of God is living and powerful and it is the Word of Truth, which has a beautiful, sanctifying effect on all God’s children.
-It is as we read and meditate on the truth of God’s Word, study its pages, hold its precious truth in our hearts and trust our heavenly Father to complete the good work that He has started in us, that we find that Scripture has a powerful cleansing effect within, as we are set apart unto God - sanctified unto Him.
+It is through the Word of God that we are sanctified: "Sanctify them in the truth," Jesus prayed, "Your Word is truth."
+Yes, the Word of God is living and powerful and it is the Word of truth which has a beautiful, sanctifying effect on all God’s children.
+It is as we read and meditate on the truth of God’s Word, study its pages, hold its precious truth in our hearts, and trust our heavenly Father to complete the good work that He has started in us, that we find that Scripture has a powerful cleansing effect within, as we are set apart unto God - sanctified unto Him.